EyePreserve: Identity-Preserving Iris Synthesis: Selected Applications Beyond Iris Matching

-To assess whether this rectification preserves identity, we performed an evaluation using HDBIF and DGR matchers, and compared the performance between obtained for the original (not rectified) images, and for those after rectification.
-We used a range of $\alpha$ values between 0.2 and 0.7 with a step size of 0.05.
-As shown in Table~\ref{tab:correction}, such rectification can be performed while preserving identity.
-Moreover this method achieved better performance for $\alpha leq 0.4$ with the HDBIF-based matcher.
 We do not see similar improvements in the case of DGR, which creates a graph in which the iris features are graph nodes and the spatial relations between these features are edges.
 The irregular pupil shape gives rise to ``strong'' but fake features for the model, which uses them as nodes for its graph.
-When we rectify these irregularities, it loses these ``strong'' characteristics, leading to a slight and misleading loss in performance.
+When we rectify these irregularities, these ``strong'' characteristics are lost, leading to a slight and misleading performance loss. \siamul{We see a similar trend in ArcIris.
+However, the performance difference is even smaller.
+ArcIris is a neural network that runs on the polar-normalized iris image and is free to focus on any features.
+Thus, similar to DGR, irregularities in the original image can work as ``strong'' but fake features for this model.}